oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_ptr/README.md

 # `annotated_ptr` Sample

-This tutorial demonstrates how to use `annotated_ptr` to annotate properties to pointers inside the kernel, which enables certain compiler optimization that reduces the area usage of the FPGA IP components produced by the Intel® oneAPI DPC++/C++ Compiler.
+This tutorial demonstrates how to use `annotated_ptr` to constrain memory accesses in your kernel code.
+This can help you build more efficient FPGA IP components with the Intel® oneAPI DPC++/C++ Compiler.

 | Optimized for                     | Description
 |:---                               |:---